oomph-lib/oomph-lib/README.md

 **TODO:** Patch support for `self_test`.

+#### Building a specific demo driver

+A simpler, but slightly more restrictive approach of testing is to only build the demo driver project you want to test (using the same commands as mentioned in [Examples/testing](#examplestesting)).
+Here, a "project" refers to a folder with a `CMakeLists.txt` file that invokes the `project(...)` command (see e.g. `demo_drivers/poisson/one_d_poisson/CMakeLists.txt`).
+If you opt for the latter option you will notice that inside each child folder there is a shell script called `validate.sh`, inherited from the old Autotools-based build system, which runs the executables and compares them against the validation data in the `validata` folder.

 #### Clean-up

 The examples in `demo_drivers/` produce a large amount of data.
 It is a good idea to remove this data after you run the tests to conserve disk space.
 To